St Trinian's 2: The Legend of Fritton's Gold

 St Trinian's 2: The Legend of Fritton's Gold is a 2009 British adventure comedy film directed by Oliver Parker and Barnaby Thompson, both of whom directed the previous film in the series.
 It is the seventh in a long running series of films based on the works of cartoonist Ronald Searle, and the second film produced since the franchise was rebooted in 2007.

-A sequel, St Trinian's 3: Battle of the Sexes, had been in development since 2009, but was never produced.

 Plot

+Following the events of the first film, a new term begins at St. Trinian's with Annabelle Fritton appointed as the new Head Girl.
+Meanwhile, new student Roxy is introduced to the various school cliques—Chavs/Rude Girls, Emos, Posh Totties, and Geeks—along with two new groups, the Flammables and the Ecos.
+Roxy chooses not to join any of them.

-One night, the girls of St. Trinian's catch Celia, a member of the eco sect, retrieving an old ring from the school's Fritton Archives.
+Later, the girls catch Celia, a member of the eco sect, retrieving an old ring from the school's Fritton Archives.
 Celia explains that an unknown man telephoned her to retrieve it for him in exchange for £20,000.
-Seeking to get more, Annabelle Fritton, the new head girl, demands £100,000 from the man when he calls back, only for him to refuse and threaten the girls for their greed.
-When the school's power is cut, the girls ask their headmistress, Camilla Fritton, about why the ring might be so valuable.
+Seeking to get more, Annabelle demands £100,000 from the man when he calls back, only for him to refuse and threaten the girls for their greed.
+When the school's power is cut, the girls ask their headmistress, Camilla Fritton, Annabelle's aunt, about why the ring might be so valuable.

-Camilla recognises the ring as one of two created by a pirate ancestor of hers in 1589, which when brought together can lead the way to a buried treasure hidden somewhere in the world.
-Shortly after learning this, the school is besieged by masked men led by Sir Piers Pomfrey, a man of flawless reputation and a descendant of the man that was robbed by Camilla's pirate ancestor, who steals the ring with the intention of finding the treasure.
+Camilla recognizes the ring as one of two created by a pirate ancestor of hers and Annabelle's in 1589, which, when united, reveal the path to a buried treasure hidden somewhere in the world.
+Shortly after this discovery, the school is attacked by masked men led by Sir Piers Pomfrey—a man of impeccable reputation and a descendant of the man robbed by Camilla's pirate ancestor—who steals the ring in a bid to find the treasure himself.

-Seeking to stop him, the girls search for the second ring and find a clue left by another ancestor who located the first and left it in the archives.
+Seeking to stop him, the girls search for the second ring and find a clue left by another ancestor who located the second ring and left it in the archives.
 After a difficult time deciphering a clue they left, the girls find it to be hidden within a boys' school, leaving a group to infiltrate it in disguise and recover it.
-Seeking to recover the first, the girls learn that Piers is the leader of a secret society known as AD1, a masculinist brotherhood, and that Camilla's old flame and former head of education, Geoffrey Thwaites, knows about him and the society.
+Seeking to recover the first ring, the girls learn that Piers is the leader of a secret society known as AD1, a masculinist brotherhood, and that Camilla's old flame and former head of education, Geoffrey Thwaites, knows about him and the society.